csci104/site/labs/lab8-hashtables/index.md

 }
 ```

 Wow, I literally have no idea what the number is going to be!
 In this example, the output hash will likely be different for the majority of cases.
 It may be more operations than our first hash function, but it still does a constant amount of work.
+Now it also accomplishes our second goal of uniformly distributing keys, since it's very likely that different inputs will result in different outputs.

+Finally, an important note is that even though we want hashtables to have a good distribution over the size of our hashtable, it must always be *deterministic*.
+This means that if we pass the hash function the same input multiple times, it will always result in the same output.
+This means no random number generators!
+It's critical that a hash function is deterministic because if we ever need to lookup a value in our hashtable, then we need to find where we put it!

 #### 2.2 - Collisions